kpnDataScienceLab/keyword-extraction/README.md

 ```
 $ virtualenv venv
 ```

-You'll want to download the dependencies, do this by:
+Then download all the dependencies:

 ```
 $ source setup.sh